-Non-Profit/ Non-Governmental Organizations
+• Non-Profit/ Non-Governmental Organizations

 This program creates housing capacity for special needs populations such as: homeless, senior citizens, domestic violence victims, persons with intellectual disability, persons with developmental and/ or physical disability, persons living with HIV/AIDS, individuals recovering from addiction and individuals with other functional or access needs.
 Residents of social interest housing constructed through this program may have access to housing counseling services, which may connect the resident with support services such as HOPWA, Section 8, or rental subsidy programs.
-The goal for the program is to create high-quality, modern, resilient housing solutions for these populations in need.
+The goal for the program is addressing the unmet need by to creating high-quality, modern, resilient housing solutions for these populations in need.